Economic Impact – Why It Matters Most in a Regional Center Eb-5 Application?

 The EB-5 visa for Immigrant Investors is a United States visa created by the Immigration Act of 1990.
 In a nutshell, the EB-5 visa provides foreign nationals who invest money in the United States with a straightforward path toward US citizenship.
-Intended to stimulate the U.S. economy through job creation and capital investment, the EB-5 visa requires a minimum investment of $500,000 in a Targeted Employment, or $1 Million elsewhere.
+Intended to stimulate the U.S. economy through job creation and capital investment, the EB-5 visa requires a minimum investment of $500,000 in a Targeted Employment or $1 Million elsewhere.

 Economic Impact Of Regional Center Eb5

-Since the creation of the EB-5 Program in 1990, program utilization and the number of EB-5 applicants has seen exponential growth year after year.
-The number of conditional visas issued to investors and their families has grown from 1,360 in fiscal year 2008 to more than 10,000 in FY 2014, the first year the program actually reached its numerical cap.
+Since the creation of the EB-5 Program in 1990, program utilization and the number of EB-5 applicants have seen exponential growth year after year.
+The number of conditional visas issued to investors and their families has grown from 1,360 in the fiscal year 2008 to more than 10,000 in FY 2014, the first year the program actually reached its numerical cap.
 In total, over half of the 44,400 EB-5 visas issued since the program’s inception have been granted in the last three years alone.
 Overall, the program has attracted an estimated minimum total of $4.2 billion in investments and supported the creation of at least 77,150 jobs.

 However, despite these numbers, the overall economic impact of the EB-5 program has been difficult to prove.
 Neither private nor government agencies release sufficient data to the public to be able to accurately gauge the difference the program has made, resulting in myriad reports making projections and conclusions based on limited available information.